stevengharris/SplitView/README.md

 ## History

+### Version 3.4

+* Refactor so that Splitter holds SplitStyling, allowing custom splitters to participate properly in drag-to-hide.
+* Incompatible change to SplitDivider protocol to expose `styling: SplitStyling` rather than `visibleThickness`.
+The incompatibility only affects you if you were using a [custom splitter](#custom-splitters).

 ### Version 3.3

 * Support drag-to-hide with a preview of the side being hidden as you drag beyond the